 OAuth 2.0 & OpenID Connect

 LumoAuth implements OAuth 2.0 and OpenID Connect (OIDC) as its core authorization and authentication framework.
-This guide covers grant types, token management, OIDC features, and advanced protocol extensions.
+RFC 6749 — OAuth 2.0 Authorization Framework defines the authorize and token endpoints and the standard grant types (authorization code, client credentials, refresh token, etc.); OIDC adds an identity layer on top with an id_token and userinfo endpoint.
+This guide covers grant types, token management, OIDC features, and protocol extensions.

 Supported Grant Types